Skip to Main Content Skip to Footer

 Independent Projects

-Biology/ Biopsychology/Biochemistry majors: Students with an interest in neuroscience and behavior are invited to speak with Dr. Weber about the possibility of independent research projects (BPY/BIO-490) or work study.
-Studies of circadian rhythms can be approached using a broad range of tools, including molecular biology, electrophysiology, anatomy & histology, neurochemistry, and behavioral analysis.
-It is anticipated that students successful in their research ventures will co-author published, peer-reviewed science manuscripts, make poster presentations of their research findings in the Rider science community, and attend national scientific conferences.
+Biology, Behavioral Neuroscience, Biochemistry or Health Science students with an interest in physiology, neuroscience and behavior are invited to speak with Dr. Weber about the possibility of research projects (BNS/BIO-490).
+Studies of circadian rhythms can be approached using a broad range of tools, including physiological tests, immunohistology, neurochemistry, and behavioral analysis.
+It is anticipated that students successful in their research ventures may co-author published, peer-reviewed science manuscripts, make poster presentations of their research findings in the Rider science community, and attend national scientific conferences.

 Selected Publications